JpOnline/Blog/documentation_sprint.md

 I decided to focus in **Extract Relationships** and **Rich Visualization**.

+## Features (so far)
+The code is tightly coupled with execution, sometimes it's difficult or dangerous to change things.
+Think about how hard it would be for you to restructure how your directories are organized.
+The tool creates a label system independent of directories, so it's easy and harmless to rename and move things around.

+- Using labels to define multiple level of documentation.
+- Run a basic static analysis to identify the function and where are they called to generate a diagram where you can filter elements you want to show/hide.
+- Run this analysis in any language.
+- Warn dev about missing code referenced in doc, maybe it was deleted or it changed the name.
+- Show usage examples of the code (tests) close to the code it tests.
+- Glossary (like DDD ubiquitous language)

 # Day 1
 ## Goal
 - A tool that developers can run in a code base to **extract knowledge** or **facilitate code documentation**.